scheduler0/scheduler0-go-client/README.md

 # Scheduler0 Go Client

 A Go client library for interacting with the [Scheduler0 API](https://scheduler0.com/api).
-This client provides a convenient way to manage accounts, credentials, executions, executors, projects, jobs, features, and monitor the health of your Scheduler0 cluster.
+This client provides a convenient way to manage accounts, credentials, executions, executors, projects, jobs, features, create jobs from AI prompts, and monitor the health of your Scheduler0 cluster.

 ## Features